[updated January 2019 with help from Pattie]

 I stopped here briefly, for dinner, on my way north.
 My memory was of trying a local pecan flavored beer with my dinner.
 I was not impressed.

 If you are driving north on the roads here and look vaguely Hispanic, be sure you have ID with you.
-This is close enough to the border with Mexico (and El Paso) that Immigration has some checkpoints to be sure they catch illegal immigrants.
+This is close enough to the border with Mexico (and El Paso) that Immigration has some checkpoints to try to catch undocumented immigrants.

 If you take US 70 NW out of Las Cruces, you will encounter ♥ White Sands National Monument before you reach Alamogordo.
 This is well worth a visit.
 It is a desert, but not of regular sand, but of gypsum crystals.
 It is like nothing else I’ve ever seen.